oxc-project/oxc/README.md

 ## Call for action

-We now have a fully working parser as a baseline, it is not polished yet, so it would be much appreciated if I can invite you and review any of the code and point out for improvements.
+You can take a look at some of the [good first issues]( https://github.com/Boshen/oxc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) if you want to practice some Rust.

-I welcome all nitpickings and bikesheddings.
+I welcome all nitpickings and bikesheddings if you think any of the code can be improved, just make an issue.

 I have also created some [discussions](https://github.com/Boshen/oxc/discussions) for documenting my thought processes.

 ## Milestone

+Oxc has a fully working parser and a prototype for the linter right now.

+The current objectives are:

+* A MVP (Most Viable Product) for the linter.
-The current objective is to improve the parser for real usage.
+* Improve the parser for real usage.
 Areas include:
   * API
   * Diagnostics reporting
   * Performance
   * Pass more conformance tests

-You may start with https://github.com/Boshen/oxc/issues/36
+  * You may start with https://github.com/Boshen/oxc/issues/36

-## Conformance
+## Parser Conformance

 The `cargo coverage` command currently reports the following summary